 Who doesn’t wish they had unlimited time or at least more time for vacations?
 Sadly, for most of us, that’s just not happening.
 Especially here in the U.S. where people are lucky to get two weeks of vacation from work.
 If you, like me, are trying to visit as many national parks as you can, then it’s important to know which are the best national parks to visit when you’re short on time.

 I’ve come up with a list of a few parks that are easy to visit even when time is limited.
 These parks could be combined with other parks on a road trip or you could visit them if you are even just passing through.
-The list is based on three things:
+My list is based on three things:

 - the park is easy to get to

-- it’s easy to get around in
+- it’s easy to get around inside the park

 Petrified National Park